lior277/JavaAutomationProject/README.md

-Explain the reasoning behind your test selection - all 4 tests are E2E tests that check crucial parts of the application these checks are actions that the user can perform
+## Explain the reasoning
+- all 4 tests are E2E tests that check crucial parts of the application these checks are actions that the user can perform

+## Running the test
+- use "mvn test" command
 # Bug Report
 ## Title
 Incorrect Date Display in the purchase message